DinaKlim/phase_equilibria_Bor/README.md

 Stable ore mineral assemblages (black) at fixed T in the presence of H-O-S fluid; green and blue dashed lines delineate the 50/50 predominance fields for the fluid species at high pressure of 100 bar and low pressure of 0.2 bar respectively, red dashed lines indicate the sulfur condensation curve.
 Abbreviations: bn = bornite, ccp = chalcopyrite, cc = chalcocite, cpr = cuprite, cv = covellite, hem = hematite, mag = magnetite, po = pyrrhotite, py = pyrite, tn = tenorite

 ## Optional Step
-If your phase diagrams were criticized by some random part of your committee until the last moment, and if you also got a ton of post-defense revisions, this song may be good for your mental health
+If your phase diagrams faced last-minute criticism from some members of your committee, and if you received numerous revisions to make after your defense, this song might be good for your mental health
 [Zombies ate my pirate ship](https://www.youtube.com/watch?v=8SyaFPfDLCc&list=RDMM8SyaFPfDLCc&index=1)